BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_2_Accessing_Bitcoind_with_Java.md

 ### Creating a Maven Project

-In order to prepare for Bitcoin on java, you will create a Maven project:
+In order to program with Bitcoin using java, you will create a Maven project:
 ```
 $ mvn archetype:generate -DgroupId=com.blockchaincommons.lbtc -DartifactId=java-project -DarchetypeArtifactId=maven-archetype-quickstart -DinteractiveMode=false
 ```